- Home care is professional help with medical needs or daily tasks.

 Medicare and Medicaid.
 These government-run insurance programs usually cover part-time home care provided by skilled medical personnel, such as nurses, doctors, or therapists.
 A doctor must approve and review the services, which must be provided by a Medicare-certified home care agency.
 The Veterans Administration also pays for some home care services for qualified veterans.

 Private insurance companies and health maintenance organizations (HMOs).
-Insurance companies typically cover some short-term home care services, but coverage varies from plan to plan.
+Insurance companies often cover some short-term home care services, but coverage varies from plan to plan.
 Many will pay for skilled medical care, but not for personal care, such as aide or attendant care.
-Check with your insurance company before beginning home care services because some companies may require you to use certain home care agencies or personnel.
+Check with your insurance company before beginning home care services.
+Some companies may require you to use certain home care agencies or personnel.
 Private long-term care insurance may also pay for longer-term home care services.

 Self-pay.
-This means out-of-pocket payment (money paid by you or the person with cancer) for services not otherwise covered.
+This means out-of-pocket payment for services not otherwise covered.
+Out-of-pocket payment is money paid by you or the person with cancer.
 Long-term care provided by an aide, attendant, or companion often requires out-of-pocket payment.
-In some instances, you may be responsible for taxes; talk with your accountant or tax preparer about the tax requirements in your area.
+In some instances, you may be responsible for taxes.
+Talk with your accountant or tax preparer about the tax laws in your area.